DiveshRW/Interview-Questions/README.md

 # I am mostly focuses on Practical Problems Rather than theoretical Questions
 # Most of Problems are solved in JS Programming, Main Focus is on Problem solving,
 # If you know the logic,then you need to know any language syntax.
-# If can contains 0 to hero type problems.thatis it only difficuly level of problems
+# It contains Basics  to Advanced type problems.thatis it only difficuly level of problems.
+# It Really helps in interviews, They are most common interview questions